-Graduate Learner Assistantships
+Graduate Learner Fellowships

-A limited number of graduate assistantships are available.
+Three graduate fellowships are available to learners participating in the Masters of Business Administration, the Masters of Leadership and the Masters of Education programs.
 They are awarded on a competitive basis.
-Tuition waivers depend on the terms of the assistantship.
-Please obtain information about these assistantships directly from a financial aid counselor at Professional Studies.
+The fellowship is for 50% of tuition for one year of coursework in exchange for required hours of work.
+Please obtain information about these fellowships directly from a financial aid counselor at Professional Studies.